 One of the biggest advantages of being rational is that you can take advantage of the irrational.

-According to the Wall Street Journal, Mr. Market was disappointed that VF Corp’s* (stock ticker: VFC) revenues did not meet analysts’ expectations.
-Apparently, many investors viewed this news as a crushing blow to the company and its future, sending the shares down 4.4% to $159.46.
+In late October, according to the Wall Street Journal, Mr. Market was disappointed that VF Corp’s (NYSE: VFC) revenues did not meet analysts’ expectations.
+(VFC, by the way, is a worldwide apparel company and is the maker and distributor of many popular clothing brands, including The North Face, Timberland, Wrangler and JanSport.)
+Many fickle, skittish investors agreed with the sentiment and viewed this news as a crushing blow to the company and its future, sending the shares down 4.4% the following day.

 Now for a Reality Check.

 Clear your head, forget about “analysts’ expectations” and let’s reason together.
 Here are the facts:

 – VF Corp.’s 3rd quarter earnings rose 27%!